curl/everything-curl/curl-does.md

 HTTP, but it knows all about how to transfer such data over HTTP.

-Both products are frequently used not only to drive thousands or millions of scripts and applications for an Internet connected world, but they're also widely used for server testing, protocol fiddling and trying out new things.
+Both products are frequently used not only to drive thousands or millions of scripts and applications for an Internet connected world, but they are also widely used for server testing, protocol fiddling and trying out new things.

 The library is used in every imaginable sort of embedded device where Internet